pnts/methodandmatter/source/writing/essays/ending-well.html.md

 ## Quotes I ❤️
 > The best coaches make us recognize we have gaps in our reasoning.
 The moment we become unsure of what we know, learning happens.
 This is good coaching. &mdash; Marcia Reynolds

----

-Thank you for being here and for bringing coaching into your leadership practice.

-Until next time,

-Andi